3529 Bass Hwy, Kilcunda 3995

 Bass Coast Rail Trail, Kilcunda VIC 3995, Australia

 Watch whales from wondrous trestle bridge or from Whale Discovery Trail Signs during whales spotting season (April to November).
-Come for extra fun activities during Bass Coast Whale Festival (2-4 July 2021, this year).
-More info via: Bass Coast Whale Discovery Trail Brochure.
+Come for extra fun activities during Bass Coast Whale Festival (1-3 July 2022, this year).
+More info via: Bass Coast Whale Festival Program.

 Daily cruises from Wildlife Coast Cruise are on offer at San Remo and Cowes (near jetty).
 You get to see enormous seals population around the island besides spotting whales.